EddieJIV/osticket-prereqs/README.md

 <p></p><img src="https://github.com/user-attachments/assets/e4f02ad8-9258-490f-900a-e113cf07741a" height="80%" width="80%" alt="VM Create 4"/><p/>

 - Create your Administrator username and password for this VM.
    - For this lab, I have picked a username of "labuser" with a password of "Cyberlab123!"
 - Leave the Inbound Port Rule Section alone.
+- Check the licensing box

-- Make sure to check the licensing box, and click Review + create!
+- You do **not** have to click Next: Disks, simply click Review + create!

 <p>
 <img src="https://github.com/user-attachments/assets/8df602eb-553e-4076-abed-f844aea16c5d" height="80%" width="80%" alt="VM Create Final"/>